picmetric/data-science/README.md

 The data science back-end works here by leveraging a Flask app with an API endpoint. depending on the neural network, the output provided in dictionary format (compatible in producing a JSON object) will differ.

+## Models used
+- Res Net 50 - Object recognition neural network trained on 1,000 different classes
+- Yolo_V3 Coco - "You Only Look Once" - Trained on 80 classes in object recognition.
+Also provides 'bounding boxes' to surround perceived objects in image
+- MTCNN - Multi-task Cascaded Convolutional Neural Networks for Face Detection.
+Trained on faces to be able to identify eyes, mouth and nose to triangulate a human face in an image.
+Currently in test.

 ## Resnet_50

 Resnet_50 outputs will show the confidence level and the perceived object: